Kitepower

 Kitepower is a registered trademark of the Dutch company Enevate B.V. developing mobile airborne wind power systems.

-Kitepower was founded in 2016 by Johannes Peschel and Roland Schmehl as a university spin-off from the Delft University of Technology’s airborne wind energy research group established by former astronaut Wubbo Ockels.
+Kitepower was founded in 2016 by Christoph Grete, Lukas Braun, Felix Friedl, Johannes Peschel, Anastasios Tzavellas and Roland Schmehl as a university spin-off from the Delft University of Technology’s airborne wind energy research group established by former astronaut Wubbo Ockels.

 The company is located in Delft, Netherlands, and currently comprises 18 employees (2018).